ben0bi/RUNPIXI.js/README.txt

 RUNPIXI.js

+A library to get PIXI.js to run with ease.

 Version B. Working on it.
-Checkout the branch "Version_A" for the old, stable version.
+Checkout the branch "Version_A" for the old, bloaty but stable version.

-A library to get PIXI.js to run with ease.
++  Controller support will be added in the B version.

 By Beni Yager @ 2016, 2017, 2018